bediger4000/tree_symmetry/README.md

 I take "k-ary" to mean that each node can have an arbitrary number of child nodes.

+This has appeared as "Daily Coding Problem: Problem #1077 [Easy]"

 ## package multitree

 I wrote a small Golang package to represent trees where nodes